hmrc/zap-automation/README.md

     * you can filter them out using this code, on the cweid and the url that the alert was found on.
     * The CWE ID is a Common Weakness Enumeration (http://cwe.mitre.org/data/index.html), you can
     * find this by looking at the alert output from your tests.
-    * As part of the trial, please try
-    * filtering out a few alerts and seeing if this functionality works for you.
     * Below you can see an example of how this might work.
     */
   val alertToBeIgnored1: ZapAlertFilter = ZapAlertFilter(cweid = "16", url = "xxx")